 - part of the colon

 The extent of the surgery depends on where the cancer has spread.

-Radiation uses high energy beams to destroy cancer cells.
-Radiation can be delivered by an external beam aimed at the site.
+Radiation uses high-energy beams to destroy cancer cells.
+Radiation can be delivered by an external beam that is aimed at the site.
 This type of therapy takes up to two months to complete.